 The approach is to improve information management by developing a framework to shape initiatives and projects that support business needs and legal obligations. (p.
 10)

-Signed by: Not signed This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable
+Publication date:

+Duration:

+Number of pages:

+Signed by:

+This GDS replaces:

+Jointly held with:

+Transferred from:

+Strategy map:

+Legislation: